skippyr/libtdk/DOCS.md

 #### Brief

-An enum class containing the standard terminal streams.
+Contains the standard terminal streams.
 You can check if they are connected to an interactive terminal by using the [`isTTY`](#istty-function) function.

 #### Enumerators